etalab-ia/knowledge-base/CONTRIBUTING.md

 ## Report Bugs

 Report bugs using GitHub issues.
+Please.

 If you are reporting a bug, please include: